hfdzam/Hacktiv8/README.md

    1. Get the Measures of the Central Tendency and Measures of Variation from data “Top 10000 Spotify Songs”.
 Measurethe popularity based on the year.
 Comment on the results.

 ### TASK 2
    1. Conduct the hypothesis testing from data “Top 10000 Spotify Songs” to check whether the Popularity of Britney Spearsand Taylor Swift is statistically different by using a 0.05 significance level to evaluate the null and alternativehypotheses.
 Before doing hypothesis testing, check the related assumptions.
-Comment on the results.5
+Comment on the results.